 Gifting appreciated non-cash assets, such as real estate, stocks, cryptocurrency, or even private business interests generally allows donors to eliminate any capital gains tax they would have incurred if they sold the assets first and then donated the proceeds.
 By giving appreciated assets directly, donors will also realize a deduction for the fair market value of those assets.
-This is often a good strategy for those who itemize.
+This is often a good tax planning strategy for those who itemize.

 Create or Contribute to a DAF

-A donor-advised fund offers a number of tax benefits.
+A donor-advised fund offers a number of tax planning benefits.
 Donors are eligible for an immediate tax deduction the year they open or donate to the fund.
 A DAF also eliminates capital gains tax on appreciated assets donated to the fund.

 Use a "Part Gift, Part Sale" Strategy